Metab0i/Mora--bot/README.md

 `distext <user refrence/text>` : distorts text of a specified user or supplied text

+`uwu <user refrence/text>` : uwu-fies text of a specified user or supplied text

 `give <user> <thing to give>` : give a random thing to anyone on the server to make them feel a certain way

 `how <user> <cool/not cool/silly etc>` : how "something" is someone?